 The most popular aspect of Jesus’ ministry was its many healing miracles, which even his opponents never sought to deny.
 But by far the most controversial aspect of his ministry, until today, is the claim that he is in some mysterious way the Creator God of the universe in human form.

-* Isa.
-9:6 in the Old Greek translation of the Old Testament (the LXX or Septuagint; 3rd cent.
-BC) calls the Messiah the "Messenger (or Angel) of Great Counsel" where the standard Hebrew (the MT or Masoretic Text) has "Wonderful Counselor, Mighty God" (Isa.
-9:6).
+* Isaiah in the Old Greek translation of the Old Testament (the LXX or Septuagint; 3rd cent.
+BC) calls the Messiah the

 The final proof came most unexpectedly, after Jesus was arrested at a Passover celebration in Jerusalem.
-His trial, conviction, and execution on trumped up charges dashed the hopes of even the most devoted of his followers.
+His trial, conviction, and execution on trumped up charges dashed the hopes of even his most devoted followers.
 While they hid from fear of the authorities, Roman soldiers led Jesus out of the city, where he suffered a cruel death on a cross (Mark 15:24).
 Some of his own countrymen laughed at and mocked his agony, having rejected both his claims and his message (Mark 15:29-30).
 A wild-eyed religious fanatic, as some think he was, might have cursed the crowd or the God that seemed to have abandoned him.
-But instead, Jesus spoke a few words to those attending him, quoted a verse from the Biblical book of Psalms (Matt.
-27:46), and died in peace, committing his spirit to the one he called Father with the words, "It is finished" (John 19:30).
-This extraordinary behavior in the midst of cruel torment was so unique, one of the soldiers assigned to his crucifixion was moved to say, "Truly this man was the Son of God!"
-(Mark 15:39).
+But instead, Jesus spoke a few words to those attending him, quoted a verse from the book of Psalms (Matt.
+27:46),* and died in peace, committing his spirit to the one he called Father with the words,

 The writings that tell of Jesus’ life and ministry are the best attested documents of ancient times.
 Thousands of ancient copies of the New Testament compare with a mere handful for most other ancient writings.* The earliest fragments discovered so far were written just a few years after the originals were composed, within a single lifetime of the events themselves.
 Eyewitnesses were still alive that could easily have contradicted false reports.
 But none ever came forward.
 The strength of the evidence has reversed the disbelief of many skeptics over the centuries.

 The most incredible of Jesus’ claims is that he has a unique relationship with God, a relationship that no other major religious leader has ever claimed.
-Instead of merely pointing the way to God, as most claim to do, Jesus said that he is God: that he came from heaven, being sent by the Father, and that he is one with the Father ("I and the Father are one," John 10:30).
+Instead of merely pointing the way to God, as most claim to do, Jesus said that he is God: that he came from heaven, being sent by the Father, and that he is one with the Father (

-In his suffering and death on the cross, he and his disciples saw the fulfillment of the ancient sacrificial system of Israel, in which the death of innocent animals restored the broken fellowship with God that comes from sin.
+In his suffering and death on the cross, he and his disciples saw the fulfillment of the ancient sacrificial system of Israel, in which the death of innocent animals restored the broken fellowship with God that results from sin.
 But this wasn’t just a man dying.
-It was the Son* of the Creator God himself, receiving in the flesh he had taken upon himself the painful consequences of man’s wickedness and rejection of God.
+It was the Son* of the Creator God himself, receiving in his flesh the painful consequences of man’s wickedness and rejection of God.
 Through his death, willingly offered for all, he made a way out of the grip of sin and death, a way back to a right relationship with God.

 Coming to faith brings you into a whole new relationship with the world around you (2 Cor.
 5:17).
 Jesus and the disciples taught that this world is a spiritual battleground, with eternal decisions being made every day: decisions that will lead some to eternity with God and others to eternity without him.
 To be strong and persevere in this battle is the calling of every believer, and the only thing that gives life eternal meaning (Matt.
 24:13).